Canadine

-(S)-Canadine, also known as (S)-tetrahydroberberine and xanthopuccine, is a benzylisoquinoline alkaloid (BIA), of the protoberberine structural subgroup, and is present in many plants from the family Papaveraceae, such as Corydalis yanhusuo and C. turtschaninovii.
+Canadine, also known as (S)-tetrahydroberberine and xanthopuccine, is a benzylisoquinoline alkaloid (BIA), of the protoberberine structural subgroup, and is present in many plants from the family Papaveraceae, such as Corydalis yanhusuo and C. turtschaninovii.

 Biosynthesis

-Metabolically, (S)-canadine is derived from (S)-reticuline, a pivotal intermediate in the biosynthesis of numerous BIA structural subgroups, through three enzymatic steps: 1) Berberine bridge enzyme to (S)-scoulerine; 2) (S)-scoulerine 9-O-methyltransferase to (S)-tetrahydrocolumbamine; and 3) (S)-canadine synthase/CYP719A21 to (S)-canadine.
+Metabolically, (S)-canadine is derived from (S)-reticuline, a pivotal intermediate in the biosynthesis of numerous BIA structural subgroups, through three enzymatic steps: 1) berberine bridge enzyme to (S)-scoulerine; 2) (S)-scoulerine 9-O-methyltransferase to (S)-tetrahydrocolumbamine; and 3) (S)-canadine synthase/CYP719A21 to (S)-canadine.

+Metabolism

-(S)-Canadine is the immediate metabolic precursor of berberine, which is obtained through the action of the enzyme (S)-tetrahydroprotoberberine oxidase.
-It is also an intermediate in the complex biosynthesis of noscapine, which is likewise a benzylisoquinoline alkaloid, but of the phthalideisoquinoline structural subgroup.
+(S)-Canadine is the immediate metabolic precursor of berberine, which is produced through the action of the enzyme tetrahydroberberine oxidase.

+It is also an intermediate in the biosynthesis of noscapine, which is likewise a benzylisoquinoline alkaloid, but of the phthalideisoquinoline structural subgroup.

 (S)-Canadine, berberine, palmatine, and hydrastine are the major alkaloids present in goldenseal.
+In Corydalis cava, the enzyme berberine reductase converts berberine back to canadine but as the (R) enantiomer of the product.

+This type of inversion of stereochemistry allows both enantiomers of some alkaloids to be present in this species.

+The enzyme (S)-tetrahydroprotoberberine N-methyltransferase characterised from Eschscholtzia californica converts (S)-canadine to (S)-cis-N-methylcanadine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM).

 Effects

 A number of in vitro effects of (S)-canadine have been reported.
 It stimulates myogenesis and inhibits muscle protein degradation.
 (S)-Canadine blocks K(ATP) channels in dopamine neurons.
 (S)-Canadine has displayed antioxidant activity: though it lacked any demonstrable cytotoxic effect in three unique cell cultures, it was observed to possess antioxidant activity against free radical-induced oxidative injury.
 (S)-Canadine can block voltage-dependent calcium channels, but at a level significantly lower than that of verapamil.